This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 Mackerel or SABA is one of the most popular types of fish in Japan used for cooking.
-There’s an expression there, “mackerel run very fast,” which means that this fish that gets damaged very quickly.
-So we pay a lot of attention to its freshness.
+There’s an expression there, “mackerel spoils very fast,” which means that this fish that gets off and is spoiled very quickly.
+So, we pay a lot of attention to its freshness.
 In addition, because of its parasite, they are never eaten in sashimi = raw.
-If you should always cook or freeze them.
+You should always cook or freeze them properly.
 When we eat raw or pickled in vinegar, we pay a lot of attention by looking at the meat at the time of preparation.

 In Japan, “blue fish” such as mackerel, horse mackerel, and sardines are very popular, and these blue fish are often cooked with vinegar.
 Shimesaba is very simple recipe, but / so this dish shows the competence of the Cook….
 At the Japanese restaurants, first order this “shimesaba,” and you will immediately know the expertise level of the chef:-)

 Over where I lived previously, Marukai has an abundance of mackerel to buy, both fresh and frozen, but there was a sale for $3.28/2 for wild caught frozen fillets… So I had to buy a few packets.
 After thawing them out, they look quite fresh too.
 Pretty good, right?